Leonard Parrington: Second World War and later

 Parrington visited Genshagen in August 1943.
 He did not discover the recruitment operation and gave the prisoners permission go on escorted parole to visit Berlin.
 A speech Parrington made to the prisoners stated that "he knew the purpose of the camp" and that the inmates were not to worry about it, was wrongly interpreted by Free Corps members as an indication that he approved of the unit.
 Parrington, who did not enjoy his visits to the camps, also told the prisoners they had a duty to escape, where possible.

 Parrington's visit led to him being proposed, unknowingly and unwillingly, to SS leader Heinrich Himmler by SS general Gottlob Berger as a possible commander for the Free Corps.
 Berger claimed Parrington had "the reputation of being both enthusiastically and sincerely devoted to the Fuhrer".
 Parrington was likely known to New Zealand Free Corps member Roy Courlander, who had also been captured at Kalamata.

 Parrington's acting rank ceased shortly after the end of the war in Europe in May 1945.
 He retired from the army on 15 March 1946 and was granted the honorary rank of brigadier.
 Parrington left the Reserve of Officers on 24 February 1948, upon reaching the age limit of 58 years.
 In 1963 Parrington won a libel case against history writers Anthony Heckstall-Smith and Vice-Admiral Harold Baillie-Grohman and publisher Anthony Blond who he said had cast doubts on his courage and ability at Kalamata in their book Greek Tragedy '41.
 Parrington died in 1979.
+His seven-volume diary covering the period 1915 to 1941 is in the collection of the Imperial War Museums.